EIF4E: Cap-dependent translation initiation

 The eukaryotic translation initiation factor eIF4E plays a central role in directing ribosomes to the 5′-cap structure of mRNAs, thereby facilitating efficient protein synthesis.
-It is often considered the rate-limiting component of the eukaryotic translation apparatus.
+Cap-dependent initiation facilitated by eIF4E binding the 5' mRNA cap is considered to be the rate-limiting component of the eukaryotic translation initiation.
 Many cellular mRNAs depend on eIF4E for translation into protein.
-In this role, eIF4E functions as part of the eIF4F complex, recruiting eIF4G and other factors necessary for translation initiation.
+In this role, eIF4E functions as part of the eIF4F complex, recruiting eIF4G, eIF4A, and other factors necessary for translation initiation.

 However, certain viruses bypass this mechanism by cleaving eIF4G to remove the eIF4E-binding domain, thereby enabling cap-independent translation of viral RNAs.
 Similarly, some cellular mRNAs—such as those encoding heat shock proteins—utilize alternative translation initiation strategies, including internal ribosome entry site (IRES) elements or direct binding by other initiation factors such as eIF3d.

 In contexts where eIF4E is bypassed or inhibited, other cap-binding proteins such as eIF3D, eIF3I, PARN, and the nuclear cap-binding complex (CBC) can mediate specialized translation pathways.